blakeohare/crayon/README.md

 Google Mailing list/forum: https://groups.google.com/forum/#!forum/crayon-lang
 Use the stackoverflow tag "crayon" for any issues.
 This tag is monitored.

-# New in 2.1.1
+# New in 2.9
-The following have been added since 2.1.0
+The following have been added since 2.1

-* Added a library for encoding and decoding Base64
-* Added a library for accessing environment variables
-* Added a library for launching processes
-* Added a library for reading zip files
-* Bug fixes
+* Removed Python, Java, and PHP support for exporting projects.

 # Setting up and Running Crayon
 If you have downloaded Crayon from crayonlang.org/download (recommended) please read the instructions on the site (linked from download